danielmachadomendes/danielmachadomendes.github.io/README.md

 <img width="863" height="522" alt="image" src="https://github.com/user-attachments/assets/98054fd4-ceab-4a9e-9019-c3a645cf6433" />

-join our discord server

-  if you paid for minecraft the next step is not needed, just use your Minecraft Laucher
+#2. if you paid for minecraft the next step is NOT needed, just use your Minecraft Laucher

 if you do not have paid for minecraft, click here [PrismLauncher-Windows-MSVC-Setup-10.0.5.exe](https://github.com/Diegiwg/PrismLauncher-Cracked/releases/download/10.0.5/PrismLauncher-Windows-MSVC-Setup-10.0.5.exe)